d41z3r/venom/README.md

 * open solution
 * set mode to release
 * build all
-* go to build/ folder
+* go to build folder
 * drop venom.dll on top of loader.exe

 ## image